SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 1. Select the desired custom property in the **Property Library** to see all the details on the right of the screen.
 2. Edit any content of the custom property.
 3. Click **Save** to save your changes.
-4. If this property is used by any asset type, in the resulting confirmation dialogue, select **Confirm** to continue saving your changes. select **Cancel** to cancel the modification.
+4. If this property is used by any asset type, in the resulting confirmation dialogue, select **Confirm** to continue to save your changes.

 <a name=""></a>